Altitude sickness information.

 A runny nose and hard to breathe.

 3. serious AMS symptoms – (ATTENTION).
-You need to descend immediately.
+You need to go downhill walk immediately.

 Persistent, severe headache